 - Caster sugar / superfine sugar: is light in texture and dissolves quickly, making it easier to mix into the batter.

-- Can I use granulated sugar?
+- Can I use white sugar?
 No problem, you might need more time to dissolve them into the mixture, but they will give the same amount of sweetness and moisture as caster sugar.

-- Salt: a teaspoon of this will intensify the vanilla flavour of the batter.
+- Salt: this will intensify the vanilla flavour of the batter.

 - Full-fat dairy milk + vinegar: this homemade "buttermilk" gives the cupcakes a richer flavour and helps make them soft and moist.

 - Can I use store-bought buttermilk instead?
 Of course!
-Use ½ cup for this recipe.
+Use ½ cup for this recipe and omit the vinegar.

 - Can I use any type of vinegar?
 Yes, you can.
 An excellent alternative to use is lemon juice.